httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 # Structured Data Types {#types}

-This section defines the abstract types for Structured Fields.
+This section defines the abstract types for Structured Fields, and summarises how those types are serialised into textual HTTP fields.

 In summary:

 * There are three top-level types that an HTTP field can be defined as: Lists, Dictionaries, and Items.